Personalized Cancer Treatment

 NOW...People with cancer are encouraged to be part of the decision-making process.

-Because treatment choices were once limited, doctors alone decided which treatment was best.
-With more treatment options now available, doctors today ask their patients to be an active participant in making treatment decisions.
-People with cancer should learn all they can about their particular tumor so that they can work with their doctors to choose a treatment plan that is best for an individual based on his or her preferences as well as the doctor’s knowledge of optimal treatment.
+Because treatment choices were once limited, doctors alone decided which was best.
+With more options now available, doctors today ask their patients to be active participants in making decisions.
+If you have cancer, learn all you can about your particular tumor so that you can work with your doctors to choose a treatment plan that is best for you based on your preferences as well as your doctor’s knowledge of optimal treatment.

 4. THEN...Doctors and their patients merely hoped that treatment would keep cancer from recurring.